epochwolf/old-epochwolf.com/source/pages/what-is-a-furry/index.markdown

 ---
 layout: page
-title: "what is a furry?"
+title: "What is a furry?"
 date: 2012-04-09 20:54
 comments: true
 sharing: true